 After all, it's not like you can just jump in your car and drive across town.
 Sure, it has a security system and motion-sensor lights, but wouldn't it be great if you could use your smartphone to check up on things?
 And what about security when your college buddy uses the place for a weekend?
 Sharing your alarm code beyond immediate family is risky but what's the alternative?

 Advances in technology have made possible all sorts of smart-home conveniences, including the ability to monitor and control the security system in your vacation home from anywhere.
-Let's look at some of the possibilities.

 Remote Access and Control